In this article, we will show you how to counter the dreaded One-Way Smokes in Valorant effectively.

 Playing against one-way smokes is unpleasant, but they are not insurmountable.
 With some practice and experience, you can even use them to your advantage sometimes.

-In any case, you should avoid doing what your opponent wants you to do, which is to avoid the paths completely or push through them, because this will reduce your team’s chances of success considerably.
+In any case, you should avoid doing what your opponent wants you to do, which is to avoid the paths completely or rush through them because this will reduce your team’s chances of success considerably.

 Suppose you are interested in Valorant and other multiplayer shooters and like to watch English guides on YouTube.
 In that case, we have the 60 seconds blitz-guide “Counter One-Way Smokes [Blitz-Guide]” for this blog article.
-Have fun, and don’t forget to follow our channel for more guides!
+So have fun, and don’t forget to follow our channel for more guides!

 Ah, hold on.
 Would you like to learn more about Smokes in Valorant?
 For example, how to best use them?
 Then please read on here.